cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

   8 GB RAM on a Raspbian 10 (codename buster) OS.
 It uses an ARM Cortex-A72 4-core, 4-thread processor.
   On this Raspberry Pi, 4 workers can be used via the `cms set workers=4` and `mpirun -np 1 --oversubscribe python julia-futures.py` commands.
 However, any number of workers greater than 4 causes the program to hang and timeout with an unknown MPI spawn error, likely because the Pi does not support using a greater number of threads.
+Also, numba cannot be used on Pi.

 Jit does not appear to shorten the program runtimes, causing it to be longer in most instances except for a few higher resolution outputs.